Even though the summer is over, there are still a lot of fun events happening in Berlin during the month of September.

 And for more family-friendly activities, check out our suggestions below.

-Despite the name, this beloved festival actually begins on September 20, 2019.
+Despite the name, this beloved festival actually begins in September.

 During this event, there will be food stalls, games, and even rides to enjoy.
 This means that while beer is a central part of the festival, there are plenty of other fun things to do.